Large Prajñāpāramitā Sūtras: Commentaries

 There are also two more Indian commentaries on the 25,000 line sutra which survive in Tibetan, one by Bhadanta Vimuktisena (a student of Ārya Vimuktasena) and one by Dharmakīrtishrī (Tōh.
 3794).

 One Indian commentary by Smṛtijñānakīrti (Tōh.
 3789) (c.
 12th century) is a commentary on all three Large sutras and the Abhisamayālaṅkāra.
 It is titled: The meaning of the three works, the 100,000, the 25,000 and the 8,000 verses, as presented consistently in the 'Jewel of Cognition'" (Tibetan: Bum dang nyi-khri lnga stong-pa dang khri-brgyad stong-pa gsum don mthun-par-mngon-rtogs brgyad-du bstan-pa bzhugs-so).

-A Chinese commentary to the 25,000 line sutra was written by Jízáng, an important figure of the Chinese Madhyamaka school.

-An Indian author named Darñsthrasena wrote two commentaries on the 100,000 line sutra: